 The accelerometer measures the forces that move the satellite by pushing on its surface.
 “The measurement allows us to correct for anything that is related to drag or solar pressure, leaving just gravity,” JPL Director and former Project Scientist Mike Watkins said.

-GRACE-FO will be injected into a 304-mile (490-km) altitude, near circular polar orbit like many of the satellites in NASA's Earth Observing System.
+GRACE-FO was injected into a 304-mile (490-km) altitude, near circular polar orbit like many of the satellites in NASA's Earth Observing System.
 In this orbit, the satellite moves around the Earth from pole to pole, taking about 99 minutes to complete an orbit.
 During half of the orbit, the satellites view the daytime side of Earth.
 At the pole, the satellites cross to the nighttime side of Earth.

 As the satellites orbit, the Earth turns underneath.
 By the time the satellite crosses back into daylight, it is over the region neighboring the area seen in its last orbit.
 In a 24-hour period, polar orbiting satellites will view most of the Earth twice: once in daylight and once in darkness.